pblottiere/pyogctest/README.md

 `pyogctest` have been developed and tested with [QGIS Server](https://docs.qgis.org/3.10/en/docs/server_manual/index.html) thanks to [QGIS.org](https://www.qgis.org/en/site/).
-However, there's nothing specific to QGIS Server itself, so it should work with other map servers too (while not tested).
+However, there's nothing specific to QGIS Server itself (excepted for the HTML report CSS theme), so it should work with other map servers too (while not tested).

 ### Install